elastic/kibana/legacy_rfcs/text/0018_buildkite.md

 #### Scheduled Builds

-We have certain pipelines (ES Snapshots) that run once daily, and `master` CI currently only runs once an hour.
+We have certain pipelines (ES Snapshots) that run once daily, and `main` CI currently only runs once an hour.
 We need the ability to configure scheduled builds.

 #### Container support